 Unfortunately, unlike the electrostatic fields produced by the system, harmonic energy content and radio-frequency interference (RFI) that is of magnetic nature and injected into the HVDC side of the station converters may radiate and impair nearby radio and telephone communications.
 No protection from magnetic interference is afforded by burying the cables.
 Specially designed line filtering may be required at the node locations to attenuate the RFI that is coupled to the HVDC transmission cables to suppress this interference.
 This would be determined by engineering analysis specific to the installations.

 From this research, it is clear that actual soil data (obtained from either previously published geotechnical reports or sampling) must be used to paint a more accurate picture of environmentally viable right-of-way paths.
 While, arguably, most land stretches could become viable through bedrock blasting or soil amendments, the overarching goal of this project contradicts such actions.
-In order to construct the Clean and Secure Grid in the shortest possible time span, cable trenching areas must be relatively favorable from the start to expedite the construction process.
+In order to construct the NAS in the shortest possible time span, cable trenching areas must be relatively favorable from the start to expedite the construction process.

 Similarly, the prospect of burying some stretches of cable in sea beds along the United States coastlines presents another unique set of challenges, yet also provides a larger base of projects to research which have already accomplished this feat.
 Namely, some concerns with constructing such a system in United States occupied-waters include: